HaikuArchives/BePDF/README.md

 BePDF
 =====

-This is a PDF reader that is based on xpdf 3.02.
-It handles PDF files up to PDF version 1.6 (Adobe Reader 7).
+This is a PDF reader that is based on [XPDF](http://www.foolabs.com/xpdf/) 3.04.
+It handles PDF files up to PDF version 1.7 (Adobe Reader 9+).

 List of Features

-  -  Viewing of encrypted and password protected PDF 1.5 files.
+  -  Viewing of encrypted and password protected PDF 1.7 files.
   -  Opens file dropped on window.
   -  Navigation (with keyboard, toolbar, dragging with the mouse, mouse wheel, links).
   -  Displays annotations.
   -  Zooming (in/out, selecting a rectangle with the mouse).
   -  Rotating the page.
   -  Can show a page list, bookmarks and attachments.
   -  Window mode or fullscreen mode.
   -  Japanese, Chinese (simplified, traditional) and Korean font support.
   -  Renders embedded fonts (Type 1, Truetype) with FreeType 2 library.
   -  Multithreaded (rendering is done in a separate thread).
   -  Editing (Annotations can be added to an unencrypted PDF file)
   -  File Attachment Annotations and Attachments can be saved.
   -  Printing (range of pages; even or odd pages only; reverse or in order).